-If you’re looking for an excuse to finally sort through that storage container of childhood toys at your parents’ house, here’s one that could score you a little extra cash: some of your favorite ‘90s toys could actually be worth something now.
+If you’re looking for an excuse to finally sort through that storage container of childhood toys at your parents’ house, here’s one that could score you a little extra cash: Some of your favorite ‘90s toys could actually be worth money now.
 But heavy emphasis on the “some.”

 Remember Baby All Gone?
 Her hair looked and stayed disheveled the second you took her out of the box.
 Her whole deal was that you could “feed” her with the bottle of milk and jar of cherries that were included.
 Also, the cherries had a fake cherry scent.
 I was obsessed with my Baby All Gone and definitely spent too much time huffing those cherries.
-Anyway, one Baby All Gone just sold for $59.
-If you’re just looking to buy the doll without the accoutrements, one is being sold for $8. ...but, like, the accoutrements were kind of the whole point.
+If you’re just looking to buy the doll, one is selling for almost $100.

 Polly Pocket may have expanded her real estate to tropical yacht parties, but we’re all well aware that old school Polly Pocket is the best Polly Pocket.
 How can you look at this Starlight Castle Heart Polly Pocket and not immediately want to drop $17 for the opportunity to make Polly stand in the gazebo and then by the bench and then by the gazebo again?